 This morning is essentially a repeat performance of yesterday morning.
 The boys’ tents were surrounded by a medieval moat, thanks to their trench digging efforts yesterday.
 The boys and I still managed to remain dry but the ends of their sleeping bags and mattresses were wet again so we spend the morning drying all the gear.
 Whilst eating breakfast at the camp kitchen, I met God.
 I didn’t recognise him at first with wearing a beanie and tracksuit pants and busy emptying the bins.
 He seeks shelter in the kitchen also.
 I actually start chatting to him about the weather, which is most unlike me with being a natural introvert.
 However, in an act of desperation I ask him, “Do you know what the forecast for next few days is because I don’t have internet access on my phone?
 We’re the only suckers in the whole park who are in a tent.”
 Even God has problems as he was complaining to me he can’t Skype his family back in New Zealand because the internet is down all over town.
 “Where are you camped then?”
 God asked.
 “Bay 68,” I replied.
 “Oh that’s no good, wait a minute, I think budget cabin number eight is free.
 If it is, are you interested in taking it as a free upgrade?”.
 I thought, does a possum screach in the forest every night as I nodded profusely.
 OMG, God is disguised as a Bro’.
 “Just wait a minute and I’ll go and find out” God said as he hurried off into the foggy mist.
 I gave up waiting for God to reappear and just as we were heading back to the tent, God yelled out, “it’s vacant until Tuesday so move in and don’t tell anyone”.
 Our fortunes have changed and we are in cabin number eight quicker than you can say “dry sleeping bags”.
 Although it takes us even longer to get organised that it did yesterday.
 We had to dismantle the tents and wipe them down to get excess moisture off, which is no easy feat in the heavy precipitation, before dragging them inside and drying them one at a time on the lino floor using old towel to soak up the water.
 There was no bathroom in the budget cabin to do this.
 We have 3 days of drying so one tent per day should have it covered by the time we pack to leave.
 Once again, after my monotonous battle against mother nature, I am beat and it’s still raining.
 Yesterday, Allen and Libby said the local bakery is a great place to hole up in this weather.
 They are right, a huge under cover area, nice and cosy warm and bulging at the seams with other campers seeking shelter and something to do.
 After we have our greasy fill of pies it is time to head down the Pemberton train station to catch the Pemberton Tramways tour which departs at 2pm.
 Our guide /driver gave us a safety lecture, because after all we do live in a Nanny State.
-None of us have any common sense as to when not to stand in a moving carriage when it is going 1km/hr or when not to stick your head out the side, so we aren’t allowed to do any of this even when it is safe, despite the kids climbing a big arse tree completely unharmed just yesterday.
+None of us have any common sense as to when not to stand in a moving carriage when it is going 1km/hr or a mother’s survival guidewhen not to stick your head out the side, so we aren’t allowed to do any of this even when it is safe, despite the kids climbing a big arse tree completely unharmed just yesterday.
 He also educated us all on the history of the town and gave us interesting facts about the forest.
 It gets a little boring in the end, but I loved passing all of the quaint weatherboard logger cabins, going past the timber mill and back over The Cascades and as far as the Warren River and basically enjoying the majestic and enchanted Karri forest.
 We also had the opportunity to get out of the tram at The Casades and all the little kids and big ones got the chance to toot the train horn.

 Karri is WA’s tallest tree and one of the tallest hardwood trees in the world.
 The tree reaches its peak height within a hundred years.
 They begin their old growth phase at the ages of 100-150 years and survive to an average of 300 years old.
 The majority of old growth karri trees found in Western Australia are less than 200 years old.
 To sustain these old growth forests all stages of development must be managed.
 This is done by varying rotation ages and timber harvesting.
 The rotation age is set at 100 years but has recently been modified.
 Fifty percent of all karri forests regenerated after 1990 must be grown to maturity.
 There are over 55,000 hectares of old growth karri forests in conservation reserves which are excluded from harvesting.
 Sadly it was only recently as the beginning of the 21st century (2001) before the Western Australian State Government finally ended logging in all old-growth forests including these karri forests.